by John Clayson

 19th January 1936

-All the casualties were married men from the Grantham area, several with young families.
-This accident, therefore, had a more profound effect on the town and on local railway families than the high speed mail train derailment of September 1906, in which there were no casualties from the local area, although the latter has received greater attention from railway historians.
+All the casualties were married men from the Grantham area and several had young families.
+This accident at Barkston therefore had a much more profound and lasting effect on the town, and especially on its railway community, than the better known high speed mail train derailment of September 1906 at Grantham in which no local people were casualties.

 The following men lost their lives at the scene: